Marketing Residential Property

 The price agreed for the sale is usually expressed on the contract in words and figures.
 Care should always be taken if there is any suggestion made that some amount other than the agreed purchase price should be shown on the contract - say for the purpose of obtaining a loan or to avoid stamp duty.
 The purchaser is bound to pay the price shown on the contract, except in the most unusual circumstances.

-In South Australia rent-to-buy schemes are prohibited - see S6 of the Land and Business (Sale and Conveyancing) Act 1994.
-Rent-to-buy schemes are arrangements where the purchase price is paid in instalments and settlement does not take place until the full price has been made.
+In South Australia rent-to-buy schemes are prohibited [see Land and Business (Sale and Conveyancing) Act 1994 (SA) s 6].
+Rent-to-buy schemes are arrangements where the purchase price is paid in installments and settlement does not take place until the full price has been made.
 As a consequence the purchaser does not hold the title and therefore has limited rights.
 Should they or the vendor (who is likely to have borrowed to finance the loan to the purchaser) fall into default they risk losing possession, any possibility of ownership and will be unable to obtain any refund for money already paid.
-In addition, a purchaser cannot be asked to pay for a property in instalments prior to the settlement date.
+In addition, a purchaser cannot be asked to pay for a property in installments prior to the settlement date.
 Any sales contract which requires payment of part of the purchase price prior to settlement, other than a deposit, is void.

 The purchase price cannot be paid by more than three installment payments.
 A payment may be requested after signing the contact and a second payment after the cooling off period and the balance of the purchase price on the day of settlement.